XIAONAN896/xiaonan896.github.io/_publications/2025-xiao-boarding-physio-stress.md

 ---
-title: "Entry Into Boarding Preschool Is Associated With Increased Stress and School Refusal"
+title: "Entry into boarding preschool is associated with increased stress and school refusal"
 authors:
   - Xiao, N.*
   - Zhang, X.